hotdog-werx/pkglink/README.md

 `.pkglink` directory structure that makes any GitHub Python project compatible with `uvx` for CLI tool execution, even if the project wasn't originally designed for it.

+### pkglink-batch

+`pkglink-batch` lets you define multiple resources and CLI packages inside a `pkglink.config.yaml` file and execute them in three deterministic phases: download, plan, and execute.
+The batch process downloads every package up front (failing fast if any fetch errors occur), generates execution plans for each entry, and finally runs all filesystem operations and post-install setup.
+This keeps logs grouped by phase and ensures a partially completed batch never writes to disk.

 ## Installation